 Although it seems difficult to claim these deductions, there are situations when it actually works out.
 Mostly when:

-- You expenses are high perhaps due to a serious illness or injury, or just needing braces for a couple of teenagers.
+- Your medical expenses are high, perhaps due to a serious illness or injury, or just needing braces for a couple of teenagers.

 If you combine these two, you have a “perfect” combination for deducting medical expenses.